Guiding lights, hidden gems and sparkling insights

 And finally, if you can think of someone else who might benefit from some clarity, rails and direction on these and similar themes, feel free to pass on my details or recommend me as a speaker.

-I’d love to help if the diary allows (and I have to justify this wardrobe somehow).
+I’d love to help if the diary allows (I have to justify this wardrobe somehow).

 LAY OF THE LAND